Register online through Regatta Central. Registration deadline is Wednesday, January 28th at 4:59 PM PST.

 This event is great for organizations exhibiting health, fitness, nutrition, and community education in the Pacific Northwest.

 Become part of our team!
 NW Ergomania depends on the help of many volunteers to assemble ergs prior to the event and set up the rowing machines for hundreds of competitors.
 There are also many opportunities to lend a hand the day of the event.
 Please contact the volunteer coordinator, Alex O’Reilly to learn more and sign up!

 If you’ve already volunteered for the event and need to log your hours, you can do so easily online.
 Thank you!

 The Pocock Foundation will be selling the latest Model D Concept2 Indoor Rowing Machine with the PM5 (Performance Monitor) Only used the day of competition and fully assembled.
 Supplies are limited.
 Please contact Patty Finney at firstname.lastname@example.org or call 206.686.6388 to put down a deposit or for more information.

-Thank you to Steve Jensen, creator of Regatta Master, for choosing NW Ergomania 2014 to be the first indoor rowing competition run on Regatta Master!
+Thank you to Steve Jensen, creator of Regatta Master, for all his help with Regatta Master this year.

 In October 2014, the Erg Ed™ Program held its first fully adaptive indoor rowing class at Eckstein Middle School.
 Toni Bader, adaptive physical education specialist of Seattle Public Schools, helped coordinate the session with physical education instructor, Josh Hanson, special education teacher, Jodi Gedansky, and Interim Erg Ed™ Program Coordinator, Aubrey Fitzpatrick.
 With optimism and […]